aFe Momentum GT CAI Pro 5R Filter Cleaning & Maintenance

 After drying out naturally, apply the blue oil agent all around the outside of the filter.
 You’ll notice that after giving it a few moments, it’ll spread across the filter element.

-Wait for this spread to occur before applying more to avoid excess oil, which could reduce airflow through the media when in use.
-Dab the leftover spots with oil until covered blue.
+Wait for this spread to occur before applying more, as excess oil can reduce airflow through the media when in use.
+Dab the leftover spots with oil until they are covered in blue.

 aFe Power Momentum GT CAI Reassembly